Pistonite/botw-ist/packages/manual/src/user/overworld_system.md

 ## Material Drop Limit
 In the game, you can drop at most `10` items on the ground at a time.
-When you drop the `11`-th item, the least recent dropped item will despawn.
+When you drop the `11`-th item, the least-recent dropped item will despawn.
 This limit is simulated by the `Overworld` system in the following way:

 - When dropping material with the <skyb>drop</skyb> command, or auto-dropped from a smuggled state, it gets added to the list of items on the ground
-- The least recently dropped items will be removed from the list, until there are at most 10 items on the ground
+- The least-recently dropped items will be removed from the list, until there are at most 10 items on the ground
 - The removed items are not deleted immediately.
 You will see `Will despawn` in the tooltip text of the item in the simulator UI.